Pulsed Laser Energy Meters

 |Overall size:||26cm long × 18cm high × 12cm wide (Display Meter 16 × 12 × 5 cm)|

-All the Heads detailed in the previous pages will need some separate system to display their output (except for the beam sampling Pulsed Laser Energy Monitor which is self contained).
-Most needs can be met conveniently by using a ’Scope.
+All the Heads detailed above will need some separate system to display their output (except for the beam sampling Pulsed Laser Energy Monitor which is self contained).
+Most needs can be met conveniently by using a 'Scope.
 You should use a load of 1MΩ for the signal from the energy output socket and 50Ω for the power/pulse shape socket.

-For a more convenient system without ’Scope or for data logging applications you may prefer to use one of the Data Acquisition Units.
-They all provide the HV bias needed for the Photo-diode.
+For a more convenient system without a 'Scope or for data logging applications you may prefer to use one of the Data Acquisition Units.
+They also provide the HV bias needed for the Photo-diode.

 - Model 40 is a portable battery powered display unit.
 It acquires the energy value from any Head.